CharlieDigital/dn6-mongo-react-valtio/README.md

 cd tests/api
-dotnet test                                     # Run the test normally dotnet test -l "console;verbosity=detailed"     # Run the test and see trace messages
+dotnet test                                     # Run the test normally dotnet test -l "console;verbosity=detailed"     # Run the test and see trace messages dotnet test -l:junit                            # Run the test with JUnit XML output
 ```

 Tip: see the `.vscode/settings.json` file to see the setup for the test explorer test resolution.

 This can be integrated into [GitHub Actions](https://docs.microsoft.com/en-us/dotnet/devops/dotnet-test-github-action).

+For JUnit output, the [JUnit.TestLogger](https://github.com/spekt/junit.testlogger) package has been added.
+This primarily supports CI/CD pipelines.

 ## Logging